A National Movement

 to Protect Our Health

-A team of environmental and social justice organizations, including Southern Alliance for Clean Energy, Southern Environmental Law Center, Appalachian Voices, North Carolina Conservation Network, and others, is acting to protect our waterways and our health from this toxic substance, with initiatives from federal and state policy engagement to public outreach and education, including through this website.
+A team of environmental and social justice organizations, including Southern Alliance for Clean Energy, Southern Environmental Law Center, Appalachian Voices, North Carolina Conservation Network, and others, is acting to protect our waterways and our health from toxic coal ash, with initiatives from federal and state policy engagement to public outreach and education, including through this website.

 We are working with local organizations and individuals to collect new water quality data around selected Southeastern coal ash storage facilities.
-Currently, the little data available on storage facilities comes from utilities self-reporting to state and federal regulators.
-This data provides useful insight, but it is not enough.
-By establishing a “citizen monitoring program” we hope to gather additional data, so that we can better understand the impacts of ash pollution.
+Currently, the data available on storage facilities comes from utilities self-reporting to state and federal regulators.
 We are also empowering citizens to get educated about and involved in addressing a major threat to their health and environment that has flown under the radar for too long.

 Beyond this monitoring program, we are also involved in:

 - Educating and providing access to information about coal ash and its impacts.

 - Stopping Congressional attempts to undermine EPA’s authority to establish coal ash standards.

 - And holding utilities accountable for their pollution and using the legal system to force them to stop contaminating our air and water.